DanNgo23/CS109A_LendingClubProject/pages/Machine_Learning/Machine_Learning.md

 ![png](output_67_0.png)

 #### As shown above, the decision boundaries for the two linear classifiers - logistic regression and LDA - had linear separators that gave the accepted class more territory.
-K-NN, QDA, random forests, and AdaBoost, all had smaller decision boundaries for the accepted class.
+K-NN, QDA, random forests, and AdaBoost, all in their own way via specific methods had smaller decision boundaries for the accepted class.
 The accepted class is concentrated in a small area based on the two principal components.

 ### VII.
 Stacking